lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 > I also do the same with `go test`!

-Oh boy, that sounds like it might bite me later.
+Oh boy, that sounds like it might bite me later (_narrator: it does_).
 What's this `go.sum` file?
 Is this like a version lock-file that I'm used to from other languages?

 > Hahahah!
 You silly goose, of course not!
 It's a file of cryptographic hashes
 > of the dependencies you've installed.
 It's to make sure the dependency you